capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def check(entity, right_id, checksum)
     """
+    Args:
-    @entity entity to be checked
+        entity: entity to be checked
-    @right_id right to be checked
+        right_id: right to be checked
-    @checksum minimum flags needed
+        checksum: minimum flags needed
+    Returns:
+        ``True`` if the entity has enough permissions on the right ``False`` otherwise
     """

     # Example